STiago/humhub-teamproject/solution1/README.md

 - docker-compose.yml
 - entrypoint.sh

-Dockerfile and entrypoint.sh need more updates (mainly nginx and database configurations).
+Dockerfile and entrypoint.sh need more updates (mainly fix the issue with yii, nginx and more database configurations).

 ## Steps to build the container: